Anti-right demonstration canceled in Hamburg

 IIn Hamburg, an anti-right demonstration was broken up by the organizers on Friday evening.
 Apparently the expected number of participants was far exceeded.
-Kazim Abaci from the Entrepreneurs Without Borders association, which helped organize the demonstration, spoke of 130,000 participants that evening.
-Only 10,000 were expected.
-At the beginning of the event, the police said there were 30,000 people.
+Kazim Abaci from the Entrepreneurs Without Borders association, which helped organize the demonstration, initially spoke of 130,000 participants that evening.
+The organizers later corrected the number to 80,000.
+The police spoke of 50,000 demonstrators.
+Significantly fewer participants were expected.

 The demonstrators gathered at Jungfernstieg, where a broad alliance of trade unions, churches, cultural workers, business associations, parties and clubs had called for a rally under the motto “Hamburg stands up – together against right-wing extremism and neo-Nazi networks”.
 The background to the demo was the secret meeting between right-wing extremists, including AfD officials, in Potsdam.